rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 Unsafe Rust exists because, by nature, static analysis is conservative.
-When the compiler tries to determine whether or not code upholds the guarantees, it’s better for it to reject some valid programs rather than accepting some invalid programs.
+When the compiler tries to determine whether or not code upholds the guarantees, it’s better for it to reject some valid programs rather than accept some invalid programs.
 Although the code might be okay, as far as Rust is able to tell, it’s not!
-In these cases, we can use unsafe code to tell the compiler, “trust me, I know what I’m doing.”
-The downside is that we use it at our own
+In these cases, you can use unsafe code to tell the compiler, “Trust me, I know what I’m doing.”
+The downside is that you use it at your own
-risk: if we use unsafe code incorrectly, problems due to memory unsafety, such as null pointer dereferencing, can occur.
+risk: if you use unsafe code incorrectly, problems due to memory unsafety, such as null pointer dereferencing, can occur.

 Another reason Rust has an unsafe alter ego is that the underlying computer hardware is inherently unsafe.
-If Rust didn’t let us do unsafe operations, we couldn’t do certain tasks.
-Rust needs to allow us to do low-level systems programming, such as directly interacting with the operating system or even writing our own operating system.
+If Rust didn’t let you do unsafe operations, you couldn’t do certain tasks.
+Rust needs to allow you to do low-level systems programming, such as directly interacting with the operating system or even writing your own operating system.
 Working with low-level systems programming is one of the goals of the language.
 Let’s explore what we can do with unsafe Rust and how to do it.

 ### Unsafe Superpowers

-To switch to unsafe Rust, we use the `unsafe` keyword, and then start a new block that holds the unsafe code.
-We can take four actions in unsafe Rust, which we call *unsafe superpowers*, that we can’t in safe Rust.
+To switch to unsafe Rust, use the `unsafe` keyword and then start a new block that holds the unsafe code.
+You can take four actions in unsafe Rust, called *unsafe superpowers*, that you can’t in safe Rust.
 Those superpowers include the ability to:

 * Dereference a raw pointer
 * Call an unsafe function or method